PixelgenTechnologies/pixelatorR/DEVELOPERS.md

 micromamba activate r-mpx
 ````

-### For Mac OS on Arm
+### For Mac OS on ARM

-On machines with Arm processors (e.g. M1 or M2), the solution provided above will not work.
-The reason is that at the time of writing, conda-forge doesn't provide all required pixelatorR dependencies for Arm processors.
+On machines with ARM processors (e.g. M1 or M2), the solution provided above will not work.
+The reason is that at the time of writing, conda-forge doesn't provide all required pixelatorR dependencies for ARM processors.

 Instead we can setup an empty environment with the following task: